Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 ## Game Indexing

-### Indexing Frequency

-The server regularly scans the `/files` directory for archived games to create an index.
-The frequency of indexing is determined by the `GAMES_INDEX_INTERVAL_IN_MINUTES` environment variable, which has a default value of 5 minutes.
+The server regularly scans the `/files` directory to create an index of archived games.
+The indexing frequency is determined by the `GAMES_INDEX_INTERVAL_IN_MINUTES` environment variable, which has a default value of 5 minutes.

+The indexing algorithm follows these steps:

+- It recursively scans all games in the `/files` directory.

+- For each game:
+  - It checks if the exact same game already exists in the database, either based on the file path or a combination of the title and release year.
+If it does, the game is skipped.
+  - It checks if the game exists in the database but was previously deleted, again based on the file path or a combination of the title and release year.
+If so, it restores the game and updates its information with the current file's details, such as size, title, year, early access flag, path, and version.
+  - It checks if the game already exists in the database.
+If so, it updates the game's information with the current file's details.
+  - If the game does not exist in the database at all, it indexes the game.

+Finally, a simple integrity check is performed to ensure that the games in the database also exist in the `/files` folder, and vice versa.

 ## Retrieving and Storing Game Information